viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

 > Handlebars allows for template reuse through partials.
 Partials are normal Handlebars templates that may be called directly by other templates.

 In Shromp, partials should be defined in the `<theme>/templates/partials/` folder.
-To use a partial, just include `{{ > partial_name }}` to your template file.
+To use a partial, just include `{{ > partial_name }}` in your template file.
 Here is an example with a page that re-uses header, footer and side navigation:

 ```hbs
 {{> header }}